Diazepam Detox Centers

 Diazepam (better known by its brand name Valium) is a benzodiazepine used to treat anxiety, seizures, alcohol withdrawal, and muscle spasms.
 While the drug can be very beneficial for these types of use as prescribed by a doctor, it is also commonly abused for its ability to cause an intense high when taken in large doses.

 Diazepam withdrawal can occur as the result of any type of use, licit or illicit, as long as the individual has taken the drug consistently for a long enough period of time.
 When an individual begins to experience the withdrawal effects associated with the drug, usually the safest option is to attend detox treatment in a professional facility.
-Call 800-405-2627 today to find reliable detox centers where you can put an end to your diazepam dependence and abuse as safely and effectively as possible.
+Call 800-315-1376 (Who Answers?) today to find reliable detox centers where you can put an end to your diazepam dependence and abuse as safely and effectively as possible.

 How Diazepam Detox Works